-This graduate level core course in clinical, applied developmental psychology covers research on child and adolescent psychopathology.
-This course will emphasize an empirically-based approach to understand the impact of and transaction between vulnerability and environmental factors on child development and to examine the continuity of normal and abnormal behavior.
-Over the course of the semester, we will examine dominant theoretical frameworks and models that have been applied to understanding the etiology of child and adolescent mental health difficulties and disorders.
-We will also review selected topics from the perspective of diagnosis, etiology and trajectories.
-To accomplish these goals, we will utilize a series of directed readings, in-class discussion, class presentations, and case studies.
+This core graduate level course in Clinical Child and Adolescent Psychology covers research on developmental psychopathology.
+Emphasized throughout the course are empirically informed and evidence-based approaches to understanding the impact of and transaction between vulnerability and environmental factors on child development and to examine the continuity of normal and abnormal behavior.
+Over the course of the semester, we will critically examine dominant theoretical frameworks that have been applied to understanding the etiology of child and adolescent mental health difficulties and disorders.
+We will also critically review selected topics from the perspective of diagnosis, etiology, and trajectories.
+To accomplish these goals, we will utilize a series of directed readings, virtual discussions, virtual presentations, assignments, and case studies.
 These collective approaches will also work to foster basic skills in case formulation and treatment planning.
-Diversity factors, including gender, racial/ethnic, cultural factors, and indigeneity, will be also discussed.
+Woven throughout the course are issues germane to social justice, diversity, and inclusion.
+To this end, the course will involve draw on some critical perspectives to foster critical thinking and reflection.